catalyst-cloud/catalystcloud-docs/source/tutorials/ansible-openstack-dynamic-inventory.rst

 .. _Dynamic inventory: http://docs.ansible.com/ansible/intro_dynamic_inventory.html

 The Ansible project has an OpenStack dynamic inventory script available which we can make use of to integrate Ansible with the Catalyst Cloud.
-This allow us to use Ansible for configuration management of Catalyst Cloud instances irrespective of what method has been used to create those instances.
+This allows us to use Ansible for configuration management of Catalyst Cloud instances irrespective of what method has been used to create those instances.